 - Miss Marple sometimes lets other characters do her Sleuth’s work.

-But keep in mind that Christie was breaking new ground with her mysteries.
-And she could get away with a lot just because she was Agatha Christie.
-You, however, can’t.
+But keep in mind that Christie was breaking new ground when she wrote her mysteries.
+And she could get away with a lot just because she was the famous Agatha Christie.

 (From an address to Sisters in Crime Toronto, Sept.
 19, 2019.)